johanneskastl/gitlab_on_k3s_vagrant_libvirt_ansible/README.md

 operator](https://operatorhub.io/operator/gitlab-operator-kubernetes), while the
 `main` branch uses the official helm chart for that.

+And finally a branched called `gitlab-operator-with-gitlab-runner` that installs GitLab using the [GitLab operator](https://operatorhub.io/operator/gitlab-operator-kubernetes) and has a Gitlab Runner.

 Default OS is openSUSE Leap 15.6, but that can be changed in the Vagrantfile.
 Please be aware, that this might break the Ansible provisioning.